verrazzano/docs/content/en/docs/backup/keycloak.md

 The following example creates a secret `mysql-backup-secret` in the namespace `keycloak`.
 The instructions in this page backup data from MySQL to Oracle Cloud Object Storage bucket and restore from there.

-1. MySQL Operator requires a secret to communicate with the S3 compatible object store, so we create a `backup-secret.txt` file, which has the object store credentials.
+1. MySQL Operator requires a secret to communicate with the S3 compatible object storage, so we create a `backup-secret.txt` file, which has the object storage credentials.

    {{< clipboard >}}
    ```
    [default]
-   aws_access_key_id=<object store access key>
+   aws_access_key_id=<object storage access key>
-   aws_secret_access_key=<object store secret key>
+   aws_secret_access_key=<object storage secret key>
    ```
    {{< /clipboard >}}

 2. MySQL Operator requires the region name where the bucket is created, so we create a `backup-region.txt` file, which contains the region information.
-   The following is an example of a `backup-region.txt` indicating the object store is created in region `us-phoenix-1`:
+   The following is an example of a `backup-region.txt` indicating the object storage is created in region `us-phoenix-1`:
    {{< clipboard >}}
    ```
    [default]